 We stopped even trying to do anything special on V-day.
 There are no pinks or reds or hearts or sweets.
 There are just our normal dinners.
 If I lived alone I don’t think I’d cook.
 Eggs and sandwiches are just too easy and more convenient.
 I always cook for someone.
 And those normal, regular, everyday dinners and breakfast and lunches and snacks they become special in their own way.
 Because I make food for someone I love.
 And so this Valentine’s day dinner there will most likely be no special meal, no special cutlery, no candles, but there will be food.
 Made with care, made with, yes, I know, it sounds cheesy, love.

-And maybe, just maybe I’ll wake up in a romantic mood and then I’ll make these Pink Beet Pancakes.
-Flavoured with cinnamon and doused in maple syrup.
+And maybe, just maybe I’ll wake up in a romantic mood and then I’ll make these pink Cinnamon Beet Pancakes.
+Lightly spiced and doused in maple syrup.

 I bought cooked beets recently at Costco.
 So, I have lots of them in my fridge and I’ve been making different recipes with this humble and under-used root vegetable.
 Beets are in my Russian blood, but I usually eat them in only a handful ways – borscht and a couple of different Russian beet salads.
 A., unfortunately, doesn’t like beets, so I try to hide them.
 They have such a distinct colour, that I can’t really fool him, but I can hide the taste.